themill/qip/doc/tutorial.rst

 required.

-If you want to install a single package without any of its dependencies, you can pass the `--no-dependencies` argument to the install command.
+If you want to install a single package without any of its dependencies, you can pass the :option:`--no-dependencies <qip install --no-dependencies>` argument to the install command.

 .. code-block:: bash